Related Practice Areas

 - Environmental conditions present

 After evaluating your work history, the SSA reviews in-depth information about your physical and mental abilities, past training, and your current disabling condition.
 This makes up the fourth step of the above five-step process.
 For the final step, the SSA evaluates all provided information along with considering your age, education, and work experience to determine if you are capable of adapting to a different line of work.
-It will deny your request for SSD benefits if it feels that you still have residual functional capacity (RFC).
-Read on if you still feel unclear about how is disability determined.
+It will deny your request for SSD or SSDI benefits if it feels that you still have residual functional capacity (RFC).
+Read on if you still feel unclear about social security disability insurance and how is disability determined.

 The SSA maintains a large database of physical conditions, emotional or mental conditions, and illnesses or syndromes that it considers too disabling to work.
 Although the database contains hundreds of different conditions, most of them fall into one of the general categories described below.